Gloucester and Dean Forest Railway: Later history

 Immediately after opening, the Gloucester and Dean Forest Railway was leased to the Great Western Railway.

 A line north from Grange Court Junction to Hereford, the Hereford, Ross and Gloucester Railway, was authorised on 1 June 1851.
 It opened on 1 June 1855, including a new Grange Court junction station, and would be taken over by the GWR in 1862.
 In 1863 the GWR also absorbed the South Wales Railway.
-The Gloucester and Dean Forest Railway was finally taken over by the Great Western Railway on 30 June 1874.
+The Gloucester and Dean Forest Railway was finally taken over by the Great Western Railway on 30 June 1874 under the Great Western Railway Act 1874 (37 & 38 Vict. c. lxxiv).

 The G&DFR section lost its place as part of the main trunk route from South Wales to southern England with the opening of the Severn Tunnel by the GWR on 1 December 1886; but as part of the Gloucester to Newport line it continues to be part of an important link between South Wales and the West Midlands.